TwoRavens/TwoRavens/documentation/local_install.md

 - Go to: http://127.0.0.1:8080/

 - You will probably see an error!
 That's OK.
-Several other services need to be started
+Several other services need to be started for the system to work.

-## Create a symlink for /ravens_volume
+## E. Create a symlink for /ravens_volume

+"/**ravens_volume**" is a directory shared by multiple system components.
+In development, this directory includes test datasets.
+On deployment, there are multiple shared directories specified via environment variables

-Symlink the "ravens_volume" directory within the TwoRavens repository to:
+Symlink the "ravens_volume" directory within the TwoRavens repository to your local machine:

 ```
 ln -s (location of TwoRavens repo)/TwoRavens/ravens_volume/ /ravens_volume